buzzedbeetea/bbtea/README.md

 - icons from icon8
 - form by formsubmit.co
 - social feed by juicer
-- intial template from HTML5UP
+- initial template from HTML5UP